Are Poppy Seeds Good For You? – Benefits And Side Effects

 Potential Risks and Side Effects

-Poppy seeds are derived from the opium poppy plant, which contains trace amounts of morphine and codeine.
-While consuming poppy seeds in moderate amounts is generally considered safe, eating large amounts of them may cause certain side effects.
+Originating from the opium poppy plant, poppy seeds carry minute traces of morphine and codeine.
+While moderate consumption is typically deemed safe, indulging in these seeds excessively might result in specific side effects.
 Some possible side effects of consuming poppy seeds include:

 • Drowsiness or sedation